-But those planning to explore the country for 3-4 weeks or even longer may become weary of the idea of being disconnected from the world for that long.
-It especially hurts long term travelers like us, those that live a digital nomad lifestyle, and whose only connection to income requires access to the (evil) World Wide Web.
+But those who are planning to explore the country for 3-4 weeks or even longer may be wary of being disconnected from the world for that long.
+It especially hurts long-term travelers like us, those who live a digital nomad lifestyle, and whose only connection to income requires access to the (evil) World Wide Web.

 The Bottom Line: There is Internet in Cuba